Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The peeling property by region

-This constitutes a stronger violation of the peeling property than that found in the Coulomb region which, as previously discussed, is confined to $\Psi_0$ and at ${\cal O}(G^2)$.
+This constitutes a stronger violation of the peeling property than that found in the Coulomb region.
 For the same reason, the Coulomb-region contribution cannot cancel this.
 Eq. (\ref{eq:leadingpeelingviolationpsi1}) is one of our main technical results.

+The scaling of $\Psi_0$ and $\Psi_1$ at large $\r$ were given by simple dimensional arguments and the inspection of the angular dependence of the momentum-space Weyl tensor.
+These arguments are not sufficient to fix the scaling of $\Psi_2$, which is sensitive to terms $\propto k^2$ in the metric.
+An explicit computation of these contributions is needed to understand the contribution of the tails to the falloff of this NP scalar.

-An analogous calculation reveals that $\Psi_2$ falls off as $\r^3$, thus obeying Sachs's peeling property.
-The analysis in Sec.~\ref{sec:leadingwaveform} regarding the effects of possible corrections to the tetrad.
+As this point, we should carefully provide an analysis similar to the one in Sec.~\ref{sec:leadingwaveform} regarding the effects of possible corrections to the tetrad.
 Since the corrections to the tetrad are expected to be ${\cal O}(G/\r)$ and ${\cal O}(G^2/\r)$ (which is the order of the correction to the metric itself), they will mix with the leading and next-to-leading terms in the NP scalars.
-Such terms do preserve peeling.
+Such terms preserve peeling.
 Thus, the argument presented in Sec.~\ref{sec:nonlinearitiesetc} applies identically here.

-The Weyl tensor is a non-linear function of the metric fluctuations.
-For example, at quadratic order in $h_{\mu\nu} = g_{\mu\nu}-\eta_{\mu\nu}$ it is given by
+We also analyze the possible contribution from the non-linearities of the Weyl tensor on the metric.
+Indeed, at quadratic order in $h_{\mu\nu} = g_{\mu\nu}-\eta_{\mu\nu}$ the Weyl tensor is given by

 The NP scalars pick up the corresponding projections of these terms on the null tetrad.
-One may wonder if such contributions can alter the conclusion that the non-analytic contributions to the metric are a novel source of peeling violation at ${\cal O}(G^3)$.
+One may wonder if such contributions can alter the conclusion that non-analytic contributions to the metric are a novel source of peeling violation at ${\cal O}(G^3)$.
 We will argue here that this cannot be the case.